+Site Details

-Site Name: Pengarnddu
+Site Name: te Name: Pengarnddu

-Site ID: (Our Ref.)
+Site ID: Site ID: (Our Ref.)
 Emp.
 Area 1.
 Emerging LDP Policy EcW22

-Location: Off A465, Dowlais
+Location: ocation: Off A465, Dowlais

 Site Description: Modern industrial estate, prominently located off the A465 Heads of the Valleys road, to the rear of retail park.
 Comprises space for two large employers, Tenneco and St Merryn Meats, plus a group of waste recycling, energy from waste and construction companies in the north and east.